Pale Cachexia

 Sound 9

 Pale Cachexia is a kinetic novel with Gothic undertones featuring two young women who meet under strange circumstances.
 One suffers from a life-leeching plague called the Pale Cachexia, while the other lives on her own in the middle of a forgotten forest.
 Despite the differences in their backgrounds and personalities, the two girls become friends, but there are outside forces that will put their bond to the test.
-The unique story, setting, and characters make Pale Cachexia an interesting read and the gorgeous visuals, as well as the haunting soundtrack, certainly doesn’t hurt either.
+The unique story, setting, and characters make Pale Cachexia an interesting read, and the gorgeous visuals, as well as the haunting soundtrack, certainly don’t hurt either.

 Gameplay: This is a kinetic novel, but the lack of choices doesn’t hamper the compelling story.